yenchic/density_ranking/README.md

   - `ylim`: The range of second variable.
   - `CL_lev`: The levels for contours lines.
 If not specify, it will automatically choose 0.05, 0.10, ..., 0.95 as the levels.
   - `n_res`: The resolution of grids.
 201 means a $201\times201$ matrix over the range of `xlim` and `ylim`.
-  - `n_tg`: The levels for evaluating the mass-volume curve and Betti number curve.
+  - `n_tg`: The levels for evaluating the mass-volume curve, Betti number, and persistence curves.
 - Outputs:
   - The density ranking analysis result; a list consisting of
     - `h`: The smoothing bandwidth.